 The decision-making process isn’t just about who’s making the decision, although that’s important.
 It’s also about things like: What does that process actually look like?
 Who does the prospect have to talk to, and when do those conversations have to be had?
 What does that look like?

-Dig into their decision-making process.
+Dig into their decision-making process to close the sale.

 Closing the Sale Tip #11: Make this the year of clear and scheduled next steps.